jlindner22/business-card-frontend/README.md

 This is a business card design application that allows users to select a card template and create a business card with their information.
-This application utilizes React on the frontend along with a Ruby on Rails backend, PostgreSQL database for persisting customized cards, and is styled using custom CSS and Bootstrap.
+This application utilizes React on the frontend along with a Ruby on Rails backend, and uses PostgreSQL for persisting customized cards to the database.
+The application is styled using custom CSS and Bootstrap.

 [Backend Repo](https://github.com/jlindner22/business-card-backend)